AkimovLab/Project_FSSH-3/README.md

 Res4 - same as 1, but using J that connects old and new populations

   This makes Figures 11-13 of the manuscript

+Res5 - same as 1, but with different ways of rescaling velocities upon the frustrated hops This is to address Reviewer's 1 concern

+Res6 - the Hamiltonian with two pair-crossinngs, initialization on the top state, Figure 14

+Res7 - same as Res6, but the initialization is on states 3 and 1 as a superposition, Figure 15